-Some places, like Reading, Sutton, Nottinghamshire, Kent, Norfolk, and Brighton and Hove have chosen to return to updated Committee-type structures, with many more examining the potential for change.
+Some places, like Reading, Sutton, Nottinghamshire, Kent, Norfolk, and Brighton and Hove have chosen to go to updated Committee-type structures, with many others examining the potential for change.

 Do you want to help us to achieve our target?
 If so, please contact Anne Barr (email@example.com) who will provide you with copies of the paper petition sheets.